WestCoastJitterbugsOrg/calendar/README.md

 # Personalized Calendar for WCJ...
-...and possibly other organizations that use dans.se
+...and possibly other organizations that use cogwork

 ## Setup

 Make sure you have NodeJS installed.
-At the time of writing, I'm using v14.9.0.
+At the time of writing, I'm using v14.18.0.
+You will also need to install yarn.

-With NodeJS installed, run `npm i` in the root directory of this project.
-This will install all dependencies you need.
+There are two projects: The server and the client.
+In the server directory, run `npm i`.
+In the client directory, run `yarn`.
+This will install all dependencies needed to get you started.

+You will need to add a file called `wcjpassword` into server/src with the password for calls to cogwork's api.

+It's possible to run both the server and the client in a couple of different environments.

-## Run in local development environment
+## Running the server in a local development environment

-Simply run `npm start` and go to `http://localhost:8080/personal-calendar` in your browser.
-As soon as you make a change in a file, the server will reload the website.
+`npm start` in the server directory will start a local development server that will listen to api calls on port 8081.

+## Building the server for production

+Running `npm run build:prod` in the server directory will compile the NodeJS server into the dist direcotry which can then be deployed.

-## Run in production environment
+## Running the client in local development environment (fullscreen)

-Run `npm run start:prod` and go to `http://localhost:8080/personal-calendar` in your browser.
-This should build the project and generate files in `dist`, and then serve the using server.js.
-Unlike in development, this won't reload the website when you make a change in a file.
+In the client directory, run `yarn start`.
+It should open a browser at http://localhost:3000.

+## Deploying the client as a wordpress plugin

+If you run a wordpress server locally through something like VVV, run `yarn build` in the client directory.
+If you want to deploy it to https://wcj.se, run `yarn build:prod`.

+In the wp-content/plugins directory of you wordpress install, create a new directory named wcj-calendar.
+Copy wcj-calendar.php and client/build to it.

+Go to the wordpress admin page and activate the plugin.
+You can now add it by using the shortcode `[wcjcal]`